 - Mary the mother of James and Joseph

 The law/Torah requires that a matter be established by two or three witnesses (Deuteronomy 17:6-7).
-Therefore, the testimonies of Jesus, Old Testament prophets, Jesus’ followers, non-Christian historians, etc. is true, legal and believable compared to the testimony of Muhammad (or the Quran), which was written nearly 600 years after the event.
-To put it simply, the Law of Moses makes it unlawful to believe the Quran.
+There were hundreds of witnesses to Jesus’ resurrection from the dead (1 Corinthians 15:1-8).
+Therefore, the testimony of Jesus, Old Testament prophets, Jesus’ followers, non-Christian historians, etc. is true, legal and is to be believed.

 Even though it claims certainty, An-Nisa 4:157 is an historical claim that is far from historical certainty: